MahsaPaknezhad/MahsaPaknezhad.github.io/_posts/2022-09-20-radiomics_for_tree_bark_identification.md

  nib.save(another_img, file)
 ```

-Figure below shows the extracted features from one image in our dataset.
+As can be seen, we have defined an empty header with an identity matrix for the orientation of the image.
+The same header is defined for all jpeg images in our dataset.
+As a result, the extracted Radiomic features from these images are comparable.
+Figure below shows the extracted features from one image in our dataset using PyRadiomics.

 <p align="center">
 <img src="/images/example_radiomics.png" width=800>